tetrix1993/anime_pv_download/README.md

-# Anime Websites Scraper
+# Anime Website Scraper
 Download images of anime's episode previews from official and news websites

 ## Introduction
-Anime Episode Preview Downloader downloads images of previews of episodes from official websites.
+Anime Website Scraper downloads images of previews of episodes from official websites.
 The program is written in Python 3.
 The program uses multiprocessing to download the images quickly.

 ## Setting Up
 1. Download and install the latest version of [Python](https://www.python.org/downloads/)